Mati Unt: Biography

-In 2005, not long before his death, he became a Professor of liberal arts at the University.
-He is buried in the Metsakalmistu cemetery in Tallinn.
+In 2005, not long before his death, he became a professor of liberal arts at the university.
+He is buried in Metsakalmistu cemetery in Tallinn.

 Works

-Four successive novels, Võlg (The Debt, 1964), Elu võimalikkusest kosmoses (On the possibility of life in space, 1967), Kuu nagu kustuv päike (The moon like the outgoing sun, 1971), and Must mootorrattur (The Black Motorcyclist, 1976) established his reputation as a major writer.
+Four successive novels, Võlg (The Debt, 1964), Elu võimalikkusest kosmoses (On the Possibility of Life in Space, 1967), Kuu nagu kustuv päike (The Moon like the Outgoing Sun, 1971), and Must mootorrattur (The Black Motorcyclist, 1976), established his reputation as a major writer.
 In addition, he was instrumental in bringing avant-garde theatre to post-Soviet Estonia.

 Several of his novels have been adapted for film since his death, including Sügisball ("Autumn Ball") in 2007 by Veiko Õunpuu.